Credit card minimum repayment calculator

 The Minimum Repayment Calculator

 This special minimum repayment calculator reveals how long your card will take to repay if you just pay the minimum.
-All the info you need should be on your credit card statement.
+All the info you need to use it should be on your credit card statement.

 For the killer touch, you can compare the cost to a scenario where you pay off a fixed amount rather than the ever-reducing minimum.
-If John Shortovcash had done that, he'd have saved over £2,400 and repaid the debt 22 years sooner!
+In the example above, if John Shortovcash had done that – paying off £71 a month – he'd have saved over £2,400 in interest and repaid the debt 22 years sooner.

 The easy three-step solution